 For the Blue Velvet Cupcakes

-- In a large bowl, thoroughly sift together all-purpose flour, corn starch, cocoa powder, salt, and baking soda, then set bowl aside.
+- In a large bowl, thoroughly whisk together all-purpose flour, cornstarch, cocoa powder, salt, and baking soda, then set bowl aside.

 - Drop mixer speed to low and add eggs; mix just enough to break yolks, about 15 seconds.
 Add vanilla, vinegar, and blue food coloring to bowl and mix again.

 - Keeping mixer speed on low, about 1/3 of the dry ingredients to the bowl.
 Next, add about 1/2 of the buttermilk.
 Add another 1/3 of the dry ingredients, then pour in the remaining buttermilk.
 Finish by mixing in the remaining 1/3 of the dry ingredients and stop mixing as soon as the dry ingredients are absorbed.